isaacnmm/pestpolicy-hugo2XX/content/posts/borax-for-ants-outside/index.md

 ###  2. Prepare Borax Bait

-To create an effective [ant](https://pestpolicy.com/ant-control-in-bellingham/) bait, mix [borax](https://pestpolicy.com/borax-flea-killer/) with a sweet attractant such as sugar, honey, or syrup.
+To create an effective [ant](https://pestpolicy.com/ant-control-in-bellingham/)bait, mix [borax](https://pestpolicy.com/borax-flea-killer/)with a sweet attractant such as sugar, honey, or syrup.
 Heres a simple recipe: - Mix 1 tablespoon of borax with 3 tablespoons of sugar or honey. - Add enough water to create a thick paste. - Place the mixture on small pieces of cardboard or in shallow containers near ant trails.

 ###  3. Place the Bait Strategically